Jardell Kanga

-Jardell Kanga (born 13 December 2005) is a Swedish professional footballer who plays as a forward for the Bayer Leverkusen U19s.
+Jardell Kanga (born 13 December 2005) is a Swedish professional footballer who plays as a attacking midfielder for the Finnish Veikkausliiga club Ilves.

 Club career

 Kanga is a youth product of Brommapojkarna.
 He began his senior career with them in 2021 in the Ettan and became their youngest ever debutant at 15 years old and 3 months, their youngest ever goalscorer, and helped them achieve promotion into the Superettan that season.
-On 20 January 2022, he joined transferred to Bayer Leverkusen, and was assigned to their U19s.
+On 20 January 2022, he signed with German Bundesliga club Bayer Leverkusen, and was assigned to their under-19s.
 In September 2022, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.

+On 1 February 2024, Kanga joined De Graafschap in the Dutch second-tier Eerste Divisie on loan until the end of the season.
+He made his debut for the Superboeren on 9 February, replacing David Flakus Bosilj in the 74th minute of a 2–0 home loss to Willem II.

+On 13 July 2024, Kanga signed for Swedish side Hammarby IF on a contract until December 2028.

+On 2 April 2025, Kanga was loaned to Veikkausliiga club Ilves with an option-to-buy.
+On 19 July, his transfer was made permanent for an undisclosed fee.
+Kanga and Ilves signed a contract until the end of 2027.

 International career

 Kanga is a youth international for Sweden having played for the Sweden U17s, and is their record goalscorer at that level.
+He represented the country at the 2022 UEFA European Under-17 Championship, where they were eliminated at the group stage.

 Personal life

 Born in Sweden, Kanga is of DR Congolese descent.
 He is the cousin of the Swedish footballer Josafat Mendes.